blint01/hackintosh-mojave-HP-840-G1/README.md

 - **WIFI**: Intel Dual Band Wireless-N 7260NB 802.11 a/b/g/n (2 x2 ) WiFi

 Here you can check the different models: https://support.hp.com/lv-en/document/c03961746

+## Creating the USB Installer
+I think this one is the hardest part.
+You need the Mojave installer file from the AppStore, but here comes the problem, it's only accessible from Macs.
+There is two thing you can do: 1.
+Look for a friend, family member, anyone who has a real mac and ask them to make a bootable USB for you.